erleonard/erleonard.github.io/_posts/2017-05-22-Azure-Site2Site-VPN.md

 <script src="https://gist.github.com/erleonard/e9099f0ba3489c13ac336eadc594a717.js"></script>

-## Create the gateway IP addressing configuration
+## Create the VPN Gateway Connectivity
-Create the gateway ip addressing by assigning the subnet and public ip address.
+Create the VPN gateway connectivity by assigning the subnet and public ip address.

 <script src="https://gist.github.com/erleonard/d1acd2144348d9245dfa516211203ce5.js"></script>

 ## Create the VPN gateway
-Combine all the previous steps and create a VPN gateway.
+This will combine all the previous steps and create a VPN gateway.
 This can take some time to complete, for me it took on average 30 minutes to complete.

 <script src="https://gist.github.com/erleonard/0452846cf4579499a1f194de8978e8e1.js"></script>

 ## Configure the connection
 Create and configure the connection between azure and your on-site router.
-I used the cmdlet New-Guid to randomly generate a PassPhrase and output me the results so that I can use it in the next step of configuring pfSense.
+I used the cmdlet New-Guid to randomly generate a PassPhrase and output me the results so that I can use it in the next step to configuring pfSense.

 <script src="https://gist.github.com/erleonard/78a94e7cb54cda7d7582ce12bce1c0c4.js"></script>